pharo-graphics/Bloc/src/BlocHost-Morphic.package/BlMorphicHost.class/README.md

 morph := Morph new.
 "container morph could also have #spaceFill resizing" morph extent: 700@700.
-"set layout policy to container morph in order to for bloc space to fill space" morph layoutPolicy: TableLayout new.
+"set layout policy to container morph in order for bloc space to fill space" morph layoutPolicy: TableLayout new.

 host := BlMorphicHost new.